CluedIn-io/Fuzzy-Merging-TestBed/Readme.md

 url = https://app.nightly.cluedin-test.online/api
 authUrl = https://app.nightly.cluedin-test.online/auth

+Update the Get Token call to include the Username, Password and Account for the account of CluedIn you are wanting to authenticate against and save.

 # Run the Tests

 In Postman, click the "Runner" which will open the Test Runner.